gardener/gardener/docs/extensions/logging-and-monitoring.md

   - VPA components
   - [Kubernetes Pods](../../charts/seed-monitoring/charts/plutono/dashboards/owners/kubernetes-pods-dashboard.json)

-If the type of logs exposed in the Grafana instances needs to be changed, it is necessary to update the corresponding instance dashboard configurations.
+If the type of logs exposed in the Plutono instances needs to be changed, it is necessary to update the corresponding instance dashboard configurations.

 ## Tips